Gary Gensler: Maryland Financial Consumer Protection Commission

 In 2017, Gensler was selected by Maryland Senate President Thomas V. Miller Jr. and House Speaker Michael E. Busch to serve as Chairman of the Maryland Financial Consumer Protection Commission, which assessed the impact of potential changes to federal financial industry laws, regulations, budgets, and policies on the state.
 Under Gensler's leadership, the Commission recommended changes to State law to enhance consumer financial protections, including enhancing standards of care, clarifying State law to set standards for student loan servicers, and protecting Maryland buyers of manufactured homes.
 In 2018, student loan legislation recommended by the Commission established a student loan ombudsman, added the federal Military Lending Act and the federal Servicemembers Civil Relief Act to state law, increased civil monetary penalties for violations, and codified some modifications on debt collection laws.
 In 2019, the state enacted additional Commission-recommended legislation to create a Student Borrower Bill of Rights to protect students from predatory practices.

 SEC

-In November 2020, Gensler was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Federal Reserve, the Commodity Futures Trading Commission, the Federal Deposit Insurance Corporation, the National Credit Union Administration, and the Securities and Exchange Commission.
-On March 11, 2021, his nomination was reported out of the Senate Banking, Housing and Urban Development Committee by a vote of 14–10.
+In November 2020, Gensler was named a volunteer member of the Joe Biden presidential transition's Agency Review Team.
+He was nominated to serve on the Securities and Exchange Commission (SEC).
 On April 14, 2021, his nomination was confirmed in the Senate by a vote of 53–45 to fill former chair Jay Clayton's term expiring in June 2021.
 On April 19, 2021, the Senate confirmed Gensler to a 5-year term through 2026 by a vote of 54–45.
 However, Gensler announced on November 21, 2024 that he would step down at the end of Biden's term effective January 20, 2025.